wasmCloud/wasmcloud.com/content/english/blog/dotnet_are_we_webassembly_yet.md

 In nearly every case, whenever I talk to anyone about .NET and WebAssembly, the conversation shifts quickly to [Blazor](https://dotnet.microsoft.com/en-us/apps/aspnet/web-apps/blazor).
 Blazor, in a vacuum, doesn't interest me.
 Not because it isn't good, but because _Blazor owns both ends of the pipeline: the producer and the consumer_.

 The practical impact of this is that they can pretty much do whatever they like.
 They are free of the burdens and constraints that inhibit most of us trying to work in the cloud native/backend space with WebAssembly.
-To see what this looks like and so you can _feel_ the smoke and mirrors at work, let's take a look at what .NET 7 thinks of as a "pure" WebAssembly application.
+To see what this looks like and so you can _feel_ the smoke and mirrors at work, let's take a look at what .NET 7 gives us for an out of the box WebAssembly application.

 Type `dotnet new list` and you'll see all the templates available for you to create things: